#AT1874. F - Substrings

 4

-There are four strings that can be obtained as $T$: a
+There are four strings that can be obtained as $T$: a, b, c, and ac.

 Note that it is forbidden to, for example, mark both the first and second characters.